Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

     - Click on `new`
     - I use `expert mode` to set disk location, size and memory.
 Note, that one can change that also later on.
     - After clicking on `Create` a menu to create the `Virtual Hard Disk` opens.
         - One can choose between fixed size and dynamically allocated (i.e. the drive grows).
-I personally recommend avoiding dynamically allocated as it grows a lot if one is not careful.
+I personally recommend avoiding dynamically allocated without upper limit.
+    - Creates empty machine.
+Will not do much as we do not have any OS installed.
+VirtualBox will prompt to mount an image (iso).
+    - Show system settings of VM.
+    - Storage -> Controller (Mount drive here) and boot again. -> Installation will start up.
+        - Normally should unmount image after installation.
+    - Install "VirtualBox Guest Additions".
+Might have to download the image.
+        - Devices `Insert Guest Additions CD image"
+        ```
+        sudo mkdir -p /media/cdrom
+        sudo mount /dev/cdrom /media/cdrom
+        cd /media/cdrom
+        sudo apt-get install -y perl dkms build-essential linux-headers-generic linux-headers-$(uname -r)
+        sudo su
+        ./VBoxLinuxAdditions.run
+        ```
+        - Will enable clipboard sharing etc
+    - VM will capture mouse pointer.
+Use `Right-CTRL` to "free" pointer again.
+    - Create snapshots on image overview (Burger symbol on the right)

 ## Vagrant